NCC building class

 Useful information

-• The word “direct sell to the public” is of importance in the definition of Class 6 building, since wholesale warehouses or food production facilities that are not directly selling to the public are excluded from class 6 buildings.
+• The word “direct sell to the public” is important in the definition of Class 6 building, since wholesale warehouses or food production facilities that are not directly selling to the public are excluded from Class 6 buildings.

-• There are some changes to the definition of a class 6 building in NSW and SA states.
-[NCC 2019 Vol 1.0, Section A, Part A6, A6.5]
+• There are some changes to the definition of a Class 6 building in NSW and SA states.
+[NCC 2022 Vol 1.0, Section A, Part A6G7]

 outside view of a restaurant with a roof garden

-Definition: Class 7 building is a storage-type building.
+Definition: A Class 7 building is a storage-type building.
 This includes storage of goods and carparks.

-Sub-classes and Classifications and examples of NCC Class 7 building
+Sub-classes and Classifications, and examples of an NCC Class 7 building

 Class 7a building – Carparks.